ForensicTools/LetItRain-475-2161_Good_Rodgers/README.md

 **Cloud Storage Positive/Negative Hashing**

 ## About
 This tool will take an account for a cloud storage provider (Google Drive, Dropbox, etc.) and download all available info (current files, deleted files, and file versions) from that provider.
 The data will be sorted into an easy-to-navigate directory structure, and both positive and negative hashing will be performed with a user-provided hash database.
 The tool will report with all matching "bad" hashes as well as which files can be safely ignored.
-Available metadata for each file will be downloaded and stored in an easily accessible format.

 ---

 ### Setting Up Your Environment
 There are a few initial steps that have to happen before using Let It Rain:

-1. Install PyDrive and Dropbox Python libraries
+1. Install PyDrive, Google Python Client, and Dropbox Python libraries
 2. Getting access to the provider's API
   * a.
 Google Drive
   * b.
 Dropbox
 3. Authorize the tool to interrogate the account
   * a.
 Google Drive
   * b.
 Dropbox
+4. Using the Tool
+  * a.
+Tool Arguments
+  * b.
+Example Let It Rain Run Commands
+  * c.
+Report and File Generation

 ---